- Home

 Locally advanced breast cancer

-Often treated with chemotherapy before surgery.
-This is known as neoadjuvant chemotherapy.
-If the cancer is HER positive, you’ll also have targeted therapy.
-It’s common to be offered a mastectomy.
-If you have responded well to chemotherapy and the cancer has shrunk, you may be offered breast-conserving surgery.
-Surgery may be followed by radiation therapy, hormone therapy and/or targeted therapy depending on the features of the cancer.
+Often treated with chemotherapy before surgery (called neoadjuvant therapy) to shrink the cancer.
+If the cancer is HER+, you’ll also usually have targeted therapy before surgery.
+It is common to be offered a mastectomy.
+If the chemotherapy has shrunk the cancer, you may be offered breast-conserving surgery instead.
+Surgery is usually followed by radiation therapy, hormone therapy and/or targeted therapy, depending on the cancer type.

 View the Cancer Council NSW editorial policy.